 In what way?

 When Asians are travelling to Europe, they don’t want to see only Prague.
 Therefore they stay here for a short period, and we would like them to stay longer.
 We will be more accentuating the trend of slow tourism.
 That is in contrast to arriving somewhere, nipping in, tick what you “should” see on your list, and then heading elsewhere.
 Quite the reverse; we want them to enjoy their travelling experience adequately and not in a hurry.

 So you’re trying to slow down the tourists?

 Yes, that would be great, but this cannot be achieved in one day.

 What other trends in the tourism industry do we have here?

 Film tourism has great potential.
 Last year we even released a film map which currently shows 39 shooting locations.
 The story of the film Anthropoid, for example, takes place in Prague, and we hope that it will attract film fans.
-The capital city also founded a film foundation that will support filmmakers who are interested in filming in Prague.
+The capital city also founded a movie foundation that will support filmmakers interested in filming in Prague.

 What else shows Prague in a good light?

 Prague is, for example, increasingly appearing in computer games.
-The question is, to what extent will the player feel the need to visit, rather than prioritizing the virtual experience.
+The question is, to what extent will the player feel the need to visit rather than to prioritize the virtual experience.
 Then it also helps when a celebrity shows up here.
 Zac Efron was here in summer; his female fans registered him on Charles Bridge and flooded Instagram.